 This was to ensure that the association can continue its business-critical activities, remain compliant with regulatory and funder requirements (including Covenant tests) and remain a going concern.
-As a consequence of this our surplus in 2022/23 was £9.4m, we also sustained our rent collection performance at 99.52%, re-let our homes within an average 9.3 days and our interest cover and as a result our gearing covenants have been comfortably met, further evidencing our financial strength and resilience.
+As a consequence of this our surplus in 2023/24 was £7.04m, we attained a rent collection performance at 98.74% which remained within our business plan assumptions, re-let our homes within an average 9.9 days, and our interest cover and our gearing covenants have been comfortably met, further evidencing our financial strength and resilience.